 You are encouraged to raise any questions or concerns with the ward from which you are discharged, at any time after your surgery.
 We will give you the number to contact.

-If you experience any of the following, please contact the Day Surgery Unit on 03 8458 4099 or the Emergency Department on 03 8458 4000:
+If you experience any of the following, please attend the Emergency Department:

 - unrelieved or excessive pain